stabilityprotocol/docs/docs/resources/faq.md

  We currently offer two options for connecting to Stability Testnet.

 Our public RPC allows a limit of 25 transactions per address.
 Users wishing to go beyond 25 free daily transactions should register for a free API Key on our testnet.
-This provides a private RPC this allows for up to 1,000 daily transactions per API Key on Stability Testnet, and only requires a sign on using your e-mail, Github, or Google account.
+This provides a private RPC this allows for up to 1,000 monthly transactions per API Key on Stability Testnet, and only requires a sign on using your e-mail, Github, or Google account.
 It is completely free.
 For an easy step-by-step guide to doing so, please check out [User Quickstart](../users/getting_started.md).

 Our connection details for our public RPC is as follows -
     - **Network Name:** Stability Test Net